toko17/DTS-extension/README.md

 ## Upcoming:

-- Add more options so it's possible to choose what should be translated and what shouldn't
+- Add more options so it's possible to choose what should be translated and what shouldn't.

 ## Released:

 31/08/2022
-- Copy trigger algorithms
+- Copy trigger algorithms.

 26/08/2022
-- Minor bugfix that would visually change content engines instead of initial content
+- Minor bugfix that would visually change content engines instead of initial content.

 24/08/2022
 - Translations for older versions of search so it can adapt to whatever version you are on.